mccarthyryanc/anagrams/README.md

 # Anagrams

-A script to generate lists of anagrams by using the Python dicts and the Fundamental Theorem of Arithmetic.
+A script to generate lists of anagrams by using Python dicts and the Fundamental Theorem of Arithmetic.
 To keep output simple, anagrams with words that are at least 4 letters long and at least as many anagrams as there are letters are output.

 ## Algorithm

 Via the Fundamental Theorem of Arithmetic, we know that any integer can be uniquely factored into primes.
 An integer can be constructed from a word by representing each letter in an alphabet as a prime and then multiplying these letters.
-Because multiplication is order independent, words that are formed with the same letters will have the same unique integer representation.
+Because multiplication is order independent, words that are formed with the same letters will have the same unique integer representation: This creates a unique key for an anagram set.
 This is use to find anagrams based off an input dictionary of words.

 ## Dependencies